druxt/druxt.js/docs/guide/README.md

 title: Introduction
 ---

-# Druxt.js Breadcrumb
+# DruxtJS Breadcrumb

-The Druxt.js Breadcrumb module adds a [Drupal](https://drupal.org) Breadcrumbs Vue.js components to your [Nuxt.js](https://nuxtjs.org) frontend.
+The Druxt Breadcrumb module adds a [Drupal](https://drupal.org) Breadcrumbs Vue.js component to your [Nuxt.js](https://nuxtjs.org) frontend.

-## How it works?

-Upon installation the module installs a Nuxt.js plugin that registers the provided Vue.js components.

 ### Breadcrumb component

-The Breadcrumb component uses the [Druxt.js Router](https://router.druxtjs.org) data to calculate the current breadcrumbs and passes them through to the configured render component.
+The Breadcrumb component uses the [Druxt Router](https://router.druxtjs.org) data to calculate the current breadcrumbs and passes them through to the configured render component.

 See the [DruxtBreadcrumb component API documentation](../api/components/DruxtBreadcrumb).